 An authoritative source of direction and guidance, the National Strategy for Information Sharing and Safeguarding (NSISS) conveys the steps necessary to achieve more effective integration and implementation of the policies, processes, standards, and technologies that promote secure and responsible national security information sharing.

-Three guiding principles form the foundation of the NSISS:
+Three guiding principles from the foundation of the NSISS:

 - Information is a national asset: In addition to gathering, storing, and using information to complete their own missions, departments and agencies must view information as a national asset to be shared with other agencies, departments, and partners who have a national security mission – all while protecting individual rights.